danielabar/meblog/src/markdown/nomad-tips-and-tricks.md

   - "Debug Github Actions"
 ---

-I've been working on a platform migration project to containerize and move several web applications and associated services from a custom home grown system to Hashicorp's [Nomad](https://www.nomadproject.io/).
+I've been working on a platform migration project to containerize and move several web applications and associated services from a home grown system to Hashicorp's [Nomad](https://www.nomadproject.io/).
 Nomad is a workload orchestration tool designed to make it (relatively) easy to deploy, manage and scale containers on private and public clouds.
-It is [comparable](https://www.nomadproject.io/docs/nomad-vs-kubernetes) to Kubernetes, but focuses on a smaller scope, delegating features such as service discovery and secrets management to other tools such as Consul and Vault, while providing integration with these.
+It's [comparable](https://www.nomadproject.io/docs/nomad-vs-kubernetes) to Kubernetes, but focuses on a smaller scope, delegating features including discovery and secrets management to other tools such as Consul and Vault, while providing integration with these.
 It's also newer than Kubernetes.

 One of the challenges in working with a newer platform is a smaller community, and finding online help.
 Many of my web searches lead to the official Nomad docs.
 While they are well written, if I'm doing a search, it's because I couldn't find the solution the docs.
 In the spirit of increasing the body of online knowledge, this post will share a few tips and tricks I've picked up going through this migration.

 <aside class="markdown-aside">
-The remainder of this post assumes some familiarity with Hashicorp's Nomad.
+The remainder of this post assumes some working knowledge of Hashicorp's Nomad.
 If you haven't used it before, checkout this excellent <a class="markdown-link" href="https://adri-v.medium.com/just-in-time-nomad-80f57cd403ca">primer</a> and <a class="markdown-link" href="https://adri-v.medium.com/just-in-time-nomad-running-traefik-on-hashiqube-7d6dfd8ef9d8">tutorial</a>.
 </aside>

 ## Job Specification